getkuby/kuby-core/docs/docs/customizing_docker_build.md

 We've already seen the standard way to configure Kuby's Docker component (i.e. the `docker do ... end` section), but there's a lot more you can do.

+* `app_root String`: Set your application's root directory.
+This is useful if the app lives in a separate folder, eg. is a demo app for a gem, etc.

+All the other Docker build options are described in the sections below.

 ## Installing Additional Packages

 Kuby officially supports the Debian and Alpine distros of Linux for Docker images.